 There is one character, however, who more directly takes on these issues: Roger Robbs.
 As the de facto prosecutor at the AEC hearing, who the biography describes as “an aggressive trial lawyer”, Robbs was the natural choice for this function.
 He is portrayed in the film, much like Straus, as a detestable person.

 In the final stage of the hearing, the most heated scene in the film, Robbs presses Oppenheimer to explain why he would go and develop the atomic bomb but oppose the hydrogen bomb due to “moral qualms.”
 Oppenheimer’s defense is as I described it in the first half of this essay; he believed that the H-bomb could not be morally justified because it was too powerful to isolate appropriate military targets and would inevitably take numerous civilian lives, nor could it be justified in terms of America’s security because it would be bound to spur a thermonuclear arms race.
-Robbs does not find this convincing.
+Robbs does not find this justification convincing.
 After having Oppenheimer confirm that at least 220,000 innocent lives were lost in Hiroshima and Nagasaki combined, Robbs asks him whether he has any “moral scruples” about this and insists that Oppenheimer explain what he meant when he testified that the “bombing of Hiroshima was very successful.”
 Oppenheimer says that he meant “technically successful” and that “it is also alleged to have helped end the war.”
 Disgusted, Robbs forces Oppenheimer to consider whether he would have supported the dropping of a hydrogen bomb on Hiroshima assuming it had been available during the war.

 Oppenheimer: That was not a problem with which I was confronted.